 What Is Notion?

 Notion is the all-in-one workspace that combines wiki, database, project manager, and notes into a single interface.
-Instead of Confluence’s rigid spaces, Notion gives you building blocks: pages, databases, embeds, and toggle lists that you arrange however makes sense for your workflow.
+Instead of Confluence’s rigid spaces, Notion gives you building blocks - pages, databases, embeds, and toggle lists - arranged however your workflow needs.
+The “everything is a block” philosophy means you build systems, not just documentation.

 Templates and Page Organization